Configuring Secondary Node

 Before starting more than one secondary node, make sure the database is configured to accept enough parallel connections to handle requests from all nodes.
 By default, each node requires 50 connections to the database.

 The secondary node server uses the same approach to logging as the main server.
 You can check the state of the startup in the

 <secondary_node_URL> in your browser to see the regular TeamCity startup screens.

 A secondary node, as well as the main server, can be stopped or restarted while builds are running.
 If agents cannot connect to a secondary node for some time, they will reroute their data to the main server.
 If the main server is unavailable either, agents will keep their data and resend it once the servers are available again.

 By default, a newly started secondary node provides a read-only user interface and does not perform any background activity.
 You can assign the following additional responsibilities to each secondary node in Administration | Server Administration | Nodes Configuration:

-A node assigned with any responsibility will allow users to perform the most common actions on builds.
+A node assigned to any responsibility will allow users to perform the most common actions on builds.

 You can enable and disable responsibilities for nodes at any moment.

 Processing Data Produced by Builds on Secondary Node